everfund/sdks/docs/src/pages/integrations/wordpress.md

 ## Installing the wordpress plugin

-The easiest way to install ever fun into WordPress website is by downloading the plug-in in the WordPress plug-in store as it is version controlled and can always be updated automatically through WordPress plug-in system.
+The easiest way to install Everfund into WordPress website is by downloading the plug-in in the WordPress plug-in store as it is version controlled and can always be updated automatically through WordPress plug-in system.

 If you find it simpler you can just add the CD and link to your head attack through whatever method you would like and it would still work on your website